melezhik/r3tool/README.md

 tom  new-issue
 ```

-After code is finished, run the following command to add a new test to a suite:
+After you've [written a test](https://github.com/melezhik/r3tool/blob/master/docs/how-to-write-tests.md), run the following command to add a new test to a suite:

 ```bash
 tom rebuild